iYaffle/Yes-To-CSS/03-come-with-flying-colors.md

 Transparent Colors!
 -------------------

-If you want to try a transparent color, you can either use the color name as "transparent" or rgba(0,0,0,0) which denotes transparent black color.
+If you want to try a transparent color, you can either use the color name as "*transparent*" or rgba(0,0,0,0) which denotes transparent black color.

 Below are the two variants of using transparent colors.
 ```css